 "'So you want to be a parachutist?' were the encouraging words of Frank Derry as we neared our objective.
 The air seemed rarified; my breathing increased, my heart pounded, shaking my entire body like a jackhammer.
 Reason said, 'You're crazy!'

 Too late now; we're over the spot; I'll be out in a minute – and I was – out like a light!
 A little rag doll being swung around in space on the end of a string, opening shock over, and I'm still in one piece."

 As the jumper descended, he worked to dodge logs, rocks and trees, sometimes successfully, sometimes less so.
 Landing in trees was not uncommon, and jumpers had equipment and training to make their way down.

 When the jumper reached the ground, he gathered tools dropped at the same time and determined how close to, or far from, the fire he was.
 Sometimes jumpers faced a long hike.
 Other times, they could begin working quickly to chop, rake and dig fire lines to control the fire.

-"Very often the job consists (of) working continously for 15 or 20 hours," reported the Smoke Jumper's Load Line.
-"When the last smoldering stick is cold the jumper feels that the job has been done properly and prepares to leave."
+"Very often the job consists (of) working continuously for 15 or 20 hours," reported the Smoke Jumper's Load Line.
+"When the last smouldering stick is cold the jumper feels that the job has been done properly and prepares to leave."

 But the jumper still had to hike, often for miles to leave the fire.